 Monitoring, recording and disclosure

 Access to our Information Systems will be monitored as and when required.
-Monitoring processes generate audit logs that may be used to detect misuse of systems, as defined by the Computer Misuse Act 1990, and other criminal acts or breach of requirements established in this policy.
+Monitoring processes generate audit logs that may be used to detect misuse of systems, and other criminal acts or breach of requirements established in this policy.

 We may monitor and record communications made using our information systems and IT facilities where they are relevant to the business, for quality control or employee training purposes, for ascertaining compliance with our regulatory practices or procedures, for preventing or detecting crime, for investigating or detecting any unauthorised use of, or ensuring the effective operation of, our data/communications systems (eg monitoring for viruses), and monitoring or determining whether or not such communications comply with this policy.